-We help more than 50 clients understand and operate successfully in China.
-Among our clients are MNCs, SMEs and investors from across all corporate sectors including some of the largest and most respected foreign companies operating in China as well as public sector agencies.
+Established in 2018, Sinolytics has already helped more than 60 clients to better understand and successfully operate in China.
+Among our clients are MNCs, SMEs and investors from across all corporate sectors including several of the largest and most respected international companies.

 The European mechanical engineering industry faces a complex economic and political business environment in China.
 Sinolytics conducted a joint study and survey with VDMA and Swissmem to assess the impact of China’s domestic policies and geopolitics on German and Swiss machinery companies.